 Lt.
 Governor Myra Freeman visited the museum on July 9, 2002 and presented the museum with a certificate for recognition of outstanding efforts over the past 100 years.
 In March 2004, the Museum restructured its exhibit space and constructed a wall to divide the gallery space in two.
 This allowed for an area of Visible Storage on the back wall and an open space for exhibits in the front area.
 In June 2006, the former Exhibition Gallery was partitioned off to create nine separate rooms and the space was renamed the Heritage Gallery.
 The smaller space across from the reception area was then created to make the Temporary Exhibition Gallery.

-The Museum is currently governed by a Commission of the Town of Bridgewater and is managed by a Director with additional staff positions of Curator, Program Director and Maintenance Technician.
+The Museum is currently governed by a Commission of the Town of Bridgewater and is managed by the town's Culture Heritage and Events Coordinator.
+Staff also include a museum administrator and a museum developer.

 From sources by G.I.K.
 Feindel, Curator, September 1975